Chris443/mr_robot/README.md

-This is an university Project i didn't attend.
-(I did another one, basically implementing MinMax Algorithm, but looking back this one might be better for learning purposes).
-I'm doing this beside uni stuff just to learn Qt and get some practice before implementing my own opengl renderer.
+Small Project to learn Qt and get some practice before implementing my own opengl renderer.
 First time i did exception handling, so this part might be really ugly.

 Currently working on: